 If you prefer, hire a car with Rental Cars here with no extra costs for you.

 - For more tips on getting to Santorini, check my post: How to Get to Santorini from Athens, Mykonos, London, USA…

 Best time to go to Santorini?

-The best time to visit Santorini is from May to September when the sun is shining, the temperatures are high and chances of rain are minimum.
+The best time to visit and enjoy all these things to do in Santorini is from May to September when the sun is shining, the temperatures are high and chances of rain are minimum.

 To avoid crowds pick the months of May and September, as the weather in Santorini is still good this time of the year.